suesakol/starter-hugo-academic/content/workshops/Intro.tidyverse/_index.md

   image: ""
 ---

+This nine-hour workshop focuses on most commonly used elements in the **Tidyverse** package for exploratory data analysis.
+We cover the basics of R and learn how to import and process data using a suite of functions from the `readr` and `dplyr` packages.
+The workshop is conducted in Thai.

 ## Datasets
 The following datasets are used in the workshop.
 Please note that these datasets are modified from original sources.
 To download each dataset, right click on **csv** and select "Download Linked File" on Mac.
 For more information about each dataset, follow the links provided in the **source**.